 Parents will be notified whether or not their daughters have been accepted.
 Girls are accepted into Grade 00 from the year in which they turn four or five (depending on their date of birth).
 Girls are accepted into Grade R from the year in which they turn five or six (depending on their date of birth) and into Grade 1 from the year in which they turn six or seven (depending on their date of birth).
 Girls and parents will be afforded an opportunity to have a tour around the school and will be invited to our Open Evening or Open Day.

-In the event of a place being offered by the school, a non-refundable Acceptance Fee of R10 000 is payable, either by cheque or direct deposit, and is in addition to any subsequent tuition fee which becomes due.
+In the event of a place being offered by the school, a non-refundable Acceptance Fee is payable (as per the Fees Schedule), either by cheque or direct deposit, and is in addition to any subsequent tuition fee which becomes due.
 This fee is designated for the future development and upgrade of school facilities from which your daughter will benefit during her time at College.

 Tuition fees include the provision of tuition, career counselling, pastoral care, use of the libraries and sports facilities.
 In addition, tuition fees cover the provision of a large range of sporting and cultural activities.
 Specific details are available on request.